-A: There are many grants out there for community programs, programs for children and youth, anti-racist and anti-poverty work, HIV prevention, one-time and ongoing arts and music events, and so on.
-There are experienced grant writers at Flywheel who can direct you to researching resources and help you as you write your grant.
-If you have an idea you’d like to see happen at Flywheel, this could be a great way to be able to afford the time and materials to do it.
+A: There are many grants out there for community programs, programs for children and youth, anti-racist and anti-poverty work, one-time and ongoing arts and music events, and so on.
+There are knowledgable peeps at Flywheel who can direct you to researching resources and help you as you write your grant.
+If you have an idea you’d like to see happen via Flywheel, this could be a great way to be able to afford the time and materials to do it.

 Q: If it’s not run top-down, how is Flywheel run?

 A: Cooperatively.
 Different people take on different responsibilities.
 Often these are shared or they rotate.
 Everyone is accountable for what they’ve said they’ll do.
 This means that if you need to cancel a volunteer shift, you should try to find another volunteer to fill it before calling the person coordinating the show.
 The main thing is to be considerate of others and to communicate.
 With enough communication and a positive, flexible attitude, most problems can easily be solved.
 If you need more time or help in finishing a task, or want to turn it over to someone else, just say so.
 In most cases, there’s no need to panic.
 Remember, this is supposed to be fun.

 A: By attending a certain number of general body meetings.
 You maintain these privileges by attending an average of one general body meeting and doing the equivalent of two shifts of work per month.

 Q: Who is legally responsible for what happens at Flywheel?